• Skip to primary navigation

 • Place butter in the bowl of a stand mixer (or use a large bowl and an electric mixer) and beat on low-speed until creamy and smooth.

-• Add 1 cups (125g) of powdered sugar, vanilla extract, and salt and turn mixer to low speed¹ and stir until combined.
-Slowly add remaining powdered sugar until completely combined.
-Mixture will likely look very dry.
+• Add 1 cups (125g) of powdered sugar and vanilla extract and, with mixer on low speed, stir until combined.
+Gradually add remaining powdered sugar until completely combined.
+Mixture will likely look very dry, but all sugar should be absorbed.

 • Add heavy cream or milk, one tablespoon at a time.
 Start with mixer on low-speed and gradually increase speed to medium-high, beating on this speed for several seconds to whip the liquid into the batter and scraping down the sides and bottom of the bowl after each addition.
 Add additional cream until desired consistency is reached.
 If you accidentally add too much liquid and make your buttercream too soft, you can usually salvage the icing by adding more powdered sugar